site24x7/plugins/sap_hana_database/README.md

-		1.Active Threads - The number of active threads 2.Active Transactions - The number of active transactions 3.Backup Catalogs - The total number of backup catalogs 4.DATA Disk Free Size - The volume of the free size of the data disk 5.Idle Connections - The number of idle connections 6.Inactive Transactions - The number of inactive connections 7.Index Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the index server 8.Index Server Memory Pool Used Size - The amount of memory in use from the memory pool of the index server 9.Index Server Memory Pool Shared Used Size - The amount of pool shared memory that is in use of the index server 10.LOG Disk Free Size - The volume of the free size of the log disk 11.Name Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the name server 12.Name Server Memory Pool Used Size - The amount of memory in use from the memory pool of the name server 13.Name Server Memory Pool Shared Used Size  - The amount of pool shared memory that is in use of the name server 14.Queuing Connections - The total number of connections currently queued 15.Replication Errors - The number of replications that have in errors 16.Replication Syncing - The number of syncing replications 17.Running Connections - The total number of statement is executing 18.Total Delta Merge Errors - The total number of table delta merge statistics 19.Total Expensive Statements - The total number of expensive statements 20.Total Network I/O Operations - The total network I/O operations 21.Total Column Unloads - The total number of column unloads
+		1.Active Threads - The number of active threads 2.Active Transactions - The number of active transactions 3.Backup Catalogs - The total number of backup catalogs 4.CPU Usage - CPU Used by all processes in %
+		5.DATA Disk Free Size - The volume of the free size of the data disk 6.Disk Free Size - Disk free size in GB
+		7.Free Physical Memory - Specifies the free physical memory on the host in GB 8.Idle Connections - The number of idle connections 9.Inactive Transactions - The number of inactive connections 10.Index Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the index server 11.Index Server Memory Pool Used Size - The amount of memory in use from the memory pool of the index server 12.Index Server Memory Pool Shared Used Size - The amount of pool shared memory that is in use of the index server 13.LOG Disk Free Size - The volume of the free size of the log disk 14.Name Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the name server 15.Name Server Memory Pool Used Size - The amount of memory in use from the memory pool of the name server 16.Name Server Memory Pool Shared Used Size  - The amount of pool shared memory that is in use of the name server 17.Plan Cache Hit Ratio - SQL Plan Cache hit ratio 18.Plan Cache Size - Total size of SQL Plan Cache in GB 19.Queuing Connections - Total number of connection currently queued 20.Replication Errors - Number of replication is in error 21.Replication Syncing - Number of syncing replication 22.Running Connections - Total number of statement is executing 23.Start Time of Services - Start Time of Services in seconds 24.Total Active Statements - Total number of active statements 25.Total Alerts - Total number of alerts
+		26.Total CPU Idle Time - Total CPU idle time in minutes 27.Total Caches - Total number of caches
+		28.Total Column Unloads - Total number of column unloads 29.Total Delta Merge Errors - Total number of table delta merge statistics 30.Total Expensive Statements - Total number of expensive statements 31.Total Network I/O Operations - Total network I/O operations 32.Used Physical Memory - Specifies the used physical memory on the host in GB